-Statistical checks were performed on the data as follows.
-All data for temperature (irrespective of year), at each standard depth level, were averaged within five-degree latitude-longitude squares to produce a record of the number of observations, mean, and standard deviation in each square.
+Statistical checks were performed on the data according to the following procedure.
+All data for salinity (irrespective of year), at each standard depth level, were averaged within five-degree latitude-longitude squares to produce a record of the number of observations, mean, and standard deviation in each square.
 Statistics were computed for the annual, seasonal, and monthly compositing periods.
-Below 50 m depth, if data were more than three standard deviations from the mean, the data were flagged and withheld from further use in objective analyses.
+For each iteration of the World Ocean Atlas, all statistical flags applied in previous WOA products (e.g., WOA18) were cleared and new statistical flags were produced.
+Below 50 m depth, if data were more than three standard deviations from the mean, the data were flagged and withheld from further use in the objective analyses.
 The three standard deviation check is for the subsurface open ocean where we expect the least variability; we use relatively looser checks in areas where variability is higher.
 Above 50 m depth, a five-standard-deviation criterion was used in five-degree squares that contained any land area.
-In selected five-degrees squares that are close to land areas, a fourstandard-deviation check was used.
-In all other squares a three-standard-deviation criterion was used for the 0-50 m depth layer.
+In selected onedegree squares that are close to land areas, a four-standard-deviation check was used.
+In all other squares, a three-standard-deviation criterion was used for the 0-50 m depth layer.
 For standard depth levels situated directly above the bottom, a four-standard-deviation criterion was used.

-The reason for the weaker standard deviation criterion in coastal and near-coastal regions is the exceptionally large variability in the coastal five-degree square statistics for some variables.
-Frequency distributions of some variables in some coastal regions are observed to be skewed or bimodal.
-Thus to avoid eliminating possibly good data in highly variable environments, the standard deviation criteria were broadened.
+The reason for the weaker standard deviation criterion in coastal and near-coastal regions is the large variability in the coastal five-degree square statistics for some variables.
+Frequency distributions of some variables in some coastal regions are skewed or bimodal.
+Thus, to avoid eliminating possibly good data in highly variable environments, the standard deviation criteria were broadened.

-The total number of measurements in each profile, and the total number of temperature observations exceeding the criterion, were recorded.
+The total number of measurements in each profile and the total number of salinity observations exceeding the criterion is recorded.
 If more than four standard level values in a profile were found to exceed the standard deviation criterion, then the entire profile was flagged.
 This check was imposed after tests indicated that surface data from particular casts (which upon inspection appeared to be erroneous) were being flagged but deeper data were not.
 Other situations were found where erroneous data from the deeper portion of a cast were flagged, while near-surface data from the same cast were not flagged because of larger natural variability in surface layers.
-One reason for this was the decrease of the number of observations with depth and the resulting change in sample statistics.
+One reason for this was the decrease in the number of observations with depth and the resulting change in sample statistics.
 The standard-deviation check was applied twice to the data set for each compositing period.